Starshot: Moving Drupal Towards a Product Platform

 3 minute read Published: Author: Christopher Gervais

 In our previous post, we talked about our recent client work building a Kubernetes-based system for hosting web applications.
 We’ve defined a general framework to support our development and production hosting workflows, and recognized this as a solid basis for an alternate backend to plug in to the existing Aegir5 front-end.
 Today we’ll take a look at the Drupal architecture underlying that front-end.
-In Aegir5, the building blocks consist of Task and Operation entities.

 Kubernetes backend for Aegir5